pivotal/docs-tas-adapter/install.md

 > **Note** These settings have been deprecated as of Application Service Adapter v1.1 and will be removed in a future version.

-To configure Application Service Adapter using the legacy installation settings:

-1. Include the following values in your `tas-adapter-values.yml` file:
+To configure Application Service Adapter using the legacy installation settings, include the following values in your `tas-adapter-values.yml` file:

    ```yaml
    app_registry: